List of laws and reports on LGBT rights in the Republic of Ireland: Powers of Attorney Act 1996

 Widened a person's right to grant power of attorney beyond their family or next of kin.
-A person could grant power of attorney to another person i.e. their partner where that person becomes unable to make decisions for themselves due to mental incapacity.
-This law has since been amended by the Assisted Decision-Making (Capacity) Act 2015.
+A person could grant power of attorney to another person, e.g., their partner, who becomes unable to make decisions for themselves due to mental incapacity.
+This law was amended by the Assisted Decision-Making (Capacity) Act 2015.

 Refugee Act 1996

 Allowed refugee status to be conferred on an individual on the basis of a fear of persecution arising from their sexual orientation.

 Freedom of Information Act 1997

-This act allows the general public to have access to information and records kept about them by the civil service, state agencies and by private companies.
+This act allows the general public to have access to information and records kept about them by the civil service, state agencies and private companies.
 The act allows information on a person's sexual orientation to be kept on record and to be shared.

 Treaty of Amsterdam 1997

 Sexual orientation was included amongst the grounds for prohibiting discrimination at work.
 In order to ratify the Treaty of Amsterdam, a referendum had to be held to amend the Irish constitution.
 The Eighteenth Amendment of the Constitution of Ireland amended the constitution in order to allow the state to ratify the Treaty of Amsterdam.